pcruz01/pcruz01/README.md

 ## Objective

-My journey in Information Systems has ignited a strong passion for cybersecurity and programming, particularly in the realms of penetration testing, security engineering, security analysis, web dev, and data analysis.
+My journey in Information Systems has ignited a strong passion for cybersecurity and programming, especially in the realms of penetration testing and security analysis, but also security engineering, web dev, and data analysis.
 I am committed to building my skills in these areas and am excited to transition into hands-on roles that allow me to contribute to robust, proactive security solutions.
 <!--
 ## Skills